sandraattar/SimplePokemonApi/README.md

 - This simple pokemon api app will display your favorite Pokemon card.

 ## How It's Made:
-- Tech used: HTML, CSS, JavaScript and Node-JS
+- Tech used: HTML, CSS, JavaScript ES6+